hakyim/TO-DELETE-PrediXcan/Software/README.md

 the output files as well as the prefix for the file name

-This will produce a file with suffix `association.txt`, containing summary statistics on the association betweeneach gene and the phenotype.
+This will produce a file with suffix `association.txt`, containing summary statistics on the association between each gene and the phenotype.

 ####Phenotype File Format